h0tw1r3/bolt-terraform-docker-environment/README.md

 #### Connect

-The [btde::bootstrap] plan automatically configures your local ssh client for easy ssh access to the test infrastructure.
-See `~/.ssh/btde_config` and the [ssh_config] plan.
+In addition to basic container setup, the [btde::bootstrap] plan configures your local ssh client for easy access to the container infrastructure using just the container name.
+See `~/.ssh/btde_config` and the [ssh_config] plan for details.

 ```sh
 ssh puppet-server